 The University of Exeter has confirmed its plans for “Protecting your learning and academic outcomes” amid the COVID-19 pandemic.

 There will be no “individual safety net” this year as current conditions differ from “the immediate emergency of the pandemic’s escalation” and lockdown in Spring 2020.
-The university notes that “We cannot create a benchmark now for the whole year based on last year’s performance alone, or based on qualifications obtained outside Exeter (1st years and postgraduates with no University of Exeter record of achievement), because that would risk undermining our academic standards and the value of our degrees”.
+The university said: “We cannot create a benchmark now for the whole year based on last year’s performance alone, or based on qualifications obtained outside Exeter (1st years and postgraduates with no University of Exeter record of achievement), because that would risk undermining our academic standards and the value of our degrees.”

 Now, on a collective level, the university will “scrutinise the distribution of marks across whole cohorts and ensure that the profile of academic outcomes is consistent with previous years” to make sure that marks are awarded fairly.

 Assessed work will be marked with consideration to this academic year’s “blended model” of study, and “assessment design and marking criteria have been adapted” in light of current circumstances.

 On an individual level, the university will continue its “self-certification mitigation policy”, which allows students to request deferrals without giving evidence.